July 13, 2022 3-5-measurement-and-data

 In Grade 3 and Grade 4, students build on their prior experiences with graphs with larger sets of data.
 The emphasis shifts from data generated by sorting objects to collecting data.
-With a larger number of items per category students must start to make decisions about the scale on a bar graph.
+With a larger number of items per category, students must start to make decisions about the scale on a bar graph.
 In the Progress in Mathematics series, in Grade 3, students can complete most exercises using a scale of 2.
 As they progress to Grade 4, students encounter even larger data sets requiring larger scales.
-If you are looking for an activity that will help students decide what the scale on a bar graph should be, then click on the download for the activity associated with this post.
+If you are looking for an activity that will help students choose what the scale on a bar graph should be, then click on the download for the activity associated with this post.

 If you are using the Progress in Mathematics series in Grade 3, then when you are working on Chapter 7 lessons 1 to 3, you can take a few minutes to skip ahead to Chapter 7 lesson 6 and just look at some of the graphs in the examples for line graphs that have scales by twos, fives, and tens.
-I think it would be helpful for students to see some examples before trying to create their own scales.
+I think it would be helpful for students to see some examples before trying to choose their own scales.
 In Chapter 7 of the Grade 4 Progress in Mathematics book, there are already several examples of graphs with different scales in lessons 1 to 3.

 Guiding Questions to Help Students Make the Scale for a Bar Graph Tip Sheet now.
 Use this resource to help students choose a scale for a bar graph with non-unit scales and determine the interval to use when recording data from a tally chart on a bar graph.